xydian/frontend-intro/README.md

 cd into folder `react`

-execute `yarn install` to install all required dependencies
+execute `npm install` to install all required dependencies

-run `yarn dev` to start the dev server
+run `npm run dev` to start the dev server

 access the frontend on `http://localhost:5173/`